Different Types of Bricks Based on Its Functionality.

 These bricks are manufactured using different admixtures, Class C fly ash and water.
-Coloured bricks are used for attractive facing work and energy conservation.
+Coloured bricks are used for attractive-facing work and energy conservation.
 They are rarely used in India.

 8- Perforated Bricks:

 These types of bricks contain different shapes of holes throughout their thickness.
 These holes make them lighter in weight and less amount of clay is required to prepare perforated bricks.
-They are used for multi-storey framework and lightweight designs.
+They are used for multi-storey frameworks and lightweight designs.

 9- Hollow Bricks: